Women Hunt Committee

 In addition to hunting Renée enjoys fly fishing, hiking, backpacking, camping, and adventure travel.
-As a hunter she has taken black bear, wild hog, whitetail, mule deer, and Axis deer and has plans this year for elk, mountain lion and antelope.
+As a hunter she has taken black bear, feral hog, whitetail, mule deer, Axis deer, pronghorn, Miquihuanensis mountain whitetail, and Estate aoudad.
 She aspires to hunt wild sheep and join the ranks of accomplished mountain hunters.

 An avid reader, accomplished writer, business leader and mentor, Renée recently retired from a 30-year career as a professional manager for the Canadian Federal Government.
 She resides in Manhattan, Montana.

 "Passion" is something very evident when describing Julie!
 An Indiana native, Julie has had a passion for living life to the fullest and has excelled in many different endeavors.
 While earning her Bachelors in Business Administration from the University of Missouri she found time to have a record setting career as a 4-year starter for the women's basketball program.
 Following her college career, she married her high school sweetheart, Brandon and together they have passed down the love and respect for hunting to their two children, John and Madison.

 Chapman is a licensed Healthcare Administrator where she owns and operates a skilled nursing facility in Southern Indiana.
 Additionally, she and her husband own and manage several other successful businesses within the community.
 Julie is a high energy, enthusiastic person that doesn't back down from a challenge.
 She and her husband created Graveyard Outdoors to provide opportunities for children from the surrounding counties to experience the outdoors.
 Annual events for children include turkey hunts, dove hunts, pheasant hunts, archery events, shooting sports, fishing days, and waterfowl banding.